 The numbers, meanwhile, are going crazy.
 An infected cruise ship docks in Phnom Penh.
 How many hospitals does Laos have?
 Vietnam does not border Italy.
 It’s March and we fly.

 Please wear a mask upon your arrival, asks our Ha Noi host.
 Coffeeshops are closed; streets, near-empty.
 We pay for our bed by the night, unsure whether we should stay in a country that feels so tense.
-Some waiters and shopkeepers send us away; a mask can cover a face, yet not a fear.
-The virus, we are told, is white – European.
+Half of the waiters and shopkeepers send us away; a mask can cover a face, yet not a fear.
+The virus, we are told, is white—European.

 We leave the capital with its massive population and arrive at the coast.
 Government speakers on the streets keep the fishermen and rice farmers informed of the new regulations.
 The water is cloudy instead of turquoise.
 Kites at sunset wave over the shore like dark omens.